Contracts, Tariffs and Rising Material Costs: Strategies for Risk Allocation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the ongoing escalation of material prices in the construction industry and provide practical insights for counsel to owners, contractors, subcontractors and suppliers in mitigating such risks.
+This CLE course will discuss the ongoing escalation of material prices in the construction industry and provide practical insights for counsel to owners, contractors, subcontractors and suppliers in mitigating such risks.

 - Overview of rampant material price spikes